Skip to main content

 • Head to the nearby town of Ntonso and participate in an Adinkra-making workshop

-• Try your hand at crafting Adinkra, or mourning cloth, which the Ashanti have used for more than four centuries
+• Watch a demonstration on workers crafting Adinkra, or mourning cloth, which the Ashanti have used for more than four centuries

 Return to Kumasi and enjoy a free evening, or add an excursion.